 - Colombia/Central America: This region produces some of the most familiar coffees to American consumers.
 Coffee is grown throughout Central America, the Caribbean and tropical South America.
 The quality ranges from familiar grocery-store brands to Jamaican Blue Mountain, the most expensive coffee in the world.

 - Brazil: Brazil is easily the largest coffee producing nation in the world.
 Gone are the days when Brazil produced only cheap coffees for grocery-store brands.
 Now there is a wide variety of both Arabica and Robusta grown in the country, from inexpensive beans to some of the world’s best espressos.
+These beans are mostly dark roast and heavy in taste.

 - Indonesia: This is a major coffee-growing country, and the island of Java has given coffee one of its best-known nicknames.
 Indonesia produces Java Arabica beans, a variety of Sumatran beans and the notorious Kopi Luwak (defecated by civets after eating coffee cherries.)